-29 years ago By staging an evening of entertainment which several hundred Ozonans enjoyed thoroughly, members of the Ozona P. T. A. last Thursday evening netted \$958, 67, approximately half of the amount needed to buy new uniforms for the high school band, the association's obective for the year.
+By staging an evening of entertainment which several hundred Ozonans enjoyed thoroughly, members of the evening netted \$958.67, approximately half of the amount needed to buy new uniforms for the high school band, the association's objective for the year.

-29 years ago Mr. and Mrs. Don Dwyer and Donnie are here from San Antonio for a few days visit with Mrs. Dwyer's parents, Mr. and Mrs. S. M. Harvick, the river.
+29 years ago Mr. and Mrs. Don Dwyer and Donnie are here from San Antonio for a few days visit with Mrs. Dwyer's parents, Mr. and Mrs. S. M. Harvick.